Diocese of St. Augustine: Elevation to diocese

 On March 11, 1870, Pius IX elevated the Vicariate of Florida into the Diocese of St. Augustine and named Vérot as its first bishop.
 The new diocese covered all of Florida except for the Florida Panhandle region.
 Vérot died in 1876.
-In 1877, Pius IX named Reverend John Moore of Charleston as the second bishop of St. Augustine.
+In 1877, John Moore became the second bishop of St. Augustine.

 In 1887, a yellow fever outbreak in Florida killed several priests in the diocese.
 That same year, a fire destroyed the Cathedral of St. Augustine.
 At Moore's request, a group of Jesuit fathers arrived in Tampa, Florida, in 1888 to replace the priests lost to illness.
 In August 1888, the St. Mary's Home for Orphan Girls was opened in Jacksonville, Florida.
 That same year, yellow fever broke out again in Jacksonville.
 With the local priest William J. Kenny sidelined by the disease, Moore rushed there to run the parish and tend to the sick.
 Moore died in 1901.